Portfolio Requirements

 Applicants for the Stage Management BFA program are pre-screened.
 Faculty offers or declines interviews based on the submitted application and required materials.

-Portfolios should include examples of best original work and exclude items not created by the Applicant (e.g., light plots, scenic technical drawings, sound cues, etc.).
+Portfolios should include best examples of original work and exclude items not created by the applicant (e.g., light plots, scenic technical drawings, sound cues, etc.).

 The portfolio for the Stage Management BFA program is required to included examples of each of the following: